viamrobotics/rdk/examples/customresources/README.md

 ## Demos
 Each demo showcases an implementation of custom resources.
 They fall into two categories.

 * One is a module, which is the newer, preferred method of implementing a custom resource.
-It involves building a small binary that will (after configuration) be automatically started by a parent-viam server process, and communicate with it via GRPC over a Unix (file-like) socket on the local system.
+It involves building a small binary that will (after configuration) be automatically started by a parent-viam server process, and communicate with it via gRPC over a Unix (file-like) socket on the local system.
 All configuration is done via the single parent robot, with relevant bits being passed to the module as neccessary.

 * The other demo is the older, deprecated method, which is creating a standalone robot server (very similar to viam-server itself) with the new/custom component, and other non-needed parts stripped out, and then using that as a "remote" from a parent viam-server (even though it would technically run on the same local machine.)
 This requires two seperate configs, one for the parent, and one for the custom server.